thorn-lab/coronavirus_structural_task_force/pdb/nsp3/SARS-CoV-2/6w02/README.md

 ## Description

-1,5 脜 Crystal Structure of Mac1 domain of NSP3 from SARS CoV-2 in the complex with ADP ribose.
+1,5 Å Crystal Structure of Mac1 domain of NSP3 from SARS CoV-2 in the complex with ADP ribose.
 This domain has a function as an ADP ribose 1"-phosphatase.

 ## Basefolder